ekhadley/lrm/README.md

 - agenda:
     - demonstrate that the trained model's completions receive higher reward according to the probe than the pre-rl model's completions
-    - train the probe on different sequence positions in the assistnat response, as well as at the very end of the user prompt, where no completion tokens are present.
+    - train the probe on different sequence positions in the assisant response, as well as at the very end of the user prompt, where no completion tokens are present.

+- wait:
+    - `if dpo is just teaching the model to produce sequences that get high reward, can we just use the model to directly generate user sequences to see which tokens it likes more?`
+    - the way

 ## todo
 - sweep across layers and sequence positions